 Mobile phone: 353 (0) 86 2334424E-mail address: email@example.com

-Meadhbh Quinn is the IWDG Membership Officer.
-Meadhbh graduated from University College Cork with a BSc Hons in Zoology, and shortly after began working as a research assistant with the Shannon Dolphin and Wildlife Foundation, where she first became actively involved with IWDG.
-She is now an accredited Marine Mammal Observer and carries out a range of work in inshore, offshore and land based monitoring surveys, as well as work in fisheries.
+Meadhbh Quinn is contributing to social media outreach.
+Meadhbh graduated from University College Cork with a BSc Hons in Zoology, and shortly after began working as a research assistant with the Shannon Dolphin and Wildlife Foundation.
+It was here that she first became actively involved with IWDG.
+She is now an accredited Marine Mammal Observer and carries out a range of work in inshore, offshore and land based monitoring surveys for research and consultancy purposes, as well as working as a fisheries contractor for the Marine Institute.

 Mobile phone: 353 (0) 872759529E-mail address: firstname.lastname@example.org